 June 7, 2020 at 4:00pm-5:15pm (ET)

-Our first Race and the Pandemic webinar on April 19th sparked such a rich discussion that many of you asked for another session.
-The Navajo Nation has now surpassed New York State for the highest Covid-19 infection rate in the country, so our next panel has been put together by Diverse Harvard and Native American Alumni of Harvard University and we are a co-sponsor.
+The first Race and the Pandemic webinar on April 19th sparked such a rich discussion that many of you asked for another session.
+The Navajo Nation has now surpassed New York State for the highest Covid-19 infection rate in the country, so our next panel has been put together by the Coalition for a Diverse Harvard and Native American Alumni of Harvard University, and we are a co-sponsor.

 - Ethel Billie Branch AB '01, JD '08, MPP '08 and Bijiibaa' Garrison HMS '12 on how they are fighting the pandemic in their Native American communities

 - Prof. Joseph Gone AB ’92 (Director of the Harvard University Native American Program) on Native American and Indigenous Studies, COVID-19, and imagined futures for American Indians at Harvard and beyond

 - A reading by Inupiaq poet and Radcliffe Fellow Joan Naviyuk Kane AB '00